alexwillman/Project1-GNS3-Mid-Size-Company-Network/11-snmp-and-syslog-configuration.md

 sudo systemctl restart rsyslog
 ```

-**Note:** You can run the command "logger -p user.warn "Test warning message from admin-pc"" on Ubuntu-Admin-PC to send a warning log to Ubuntu-Mon-Server so it appears under /var/log/remote.
+**Note:** You can run the command `logger -p user.warn "Test warning message from admin-pc"` on Ubuntu-Admin-PC to send a warning log to Ubuntu-Mon-Server so it appears under /var/log/remote.

 <br>